raspberrypilearning/drum-star/en/step_8.md

 </div>
 </div>

-There are lots more drum costumes to choose from to add more upgrades to your project.
+There are lots more drum costumes you can add to your project.

-To add another drum to upgrade to, look back at the earlier steps of the project.
+To add another drum to unlock, look back at the earlier steps of the project.

 For the **drum**, you will need to: